stephenverderame/ProjectOort/README.md

 I don't forsee having much time to work on this during school, so the following are currently my *immediate* next TODOs.
 There's still much more besides this and I am writing this so I know how to pick up where I left off when I get the time.

+**UPDATE**: Most of these have been completed.
+There's plenty of more things I *could* do, but I will probably end here, at least for now.

 ### Graphics